 [Regulation 32 inserted in Gazette 26 Jun 1998 p.
 3374.]

-33. Payment of levy as condition of licence (section 62(2))
+33. Payment of levies is condition of licence

 It is a condition of a licence in respect of a licensed landfill that the licensee is to pay the following —

 (a) any levy imposed under the Environmental Protection (Landfill) Levy Act 1998 in respect of waste to which this Part applies that is received at those premises;